 While arthritis can refer to more than 100 different types of conditions and diseases that affect the joints, some of the most common types include osteo and rheumatoid arthritis.
 Symptoms from these diseases range in severity and may come and go, in some cases worsening over time.

-Stem cell therapy seeks to address common symptoms related to severe forms of arthritis that often result in chronic pain and make it difficult to perform daily activities.
-Stem cell therapy works by reducing inflammation and regenerating the tissue in affected joints.
+Stem cells seek to address common symptoms related to severe forms of arthritis that often result in chronic pain and make it difficult to perform daily activities.
+A stem cell procedure works by reducing inflammation and regenerating the tissue in affected joints.

 What is Osteoarthritis?